Pahadi10/CaptionX/README.md

 ## Getting Started

-First, edit .env and add your environment variables. :
+First, edit .env and add your environment variables,

+Then use the following commands in terminal:

 ```bash